 When a tenant moves into a rental property, he or she will pay the landlord a security deposit in addition to first month’s rent.
-This deposit will be returned to the tenant at the end of the lease term, as long as the tenant follows all the terms of the lease agreement.
-Learn five reasons a tenant may not be entitled to the return of their security deposit.
+This deposit will typically be returned to the tenant at the end of the lease term, as long as the tenant follows all the terms of the lease agreement.
+Learn five reasons a tenant may not be entitled to the return of their security deposit, in whole or in part.

 5 Times a Landlord Does Not Have to Return a Tenant's Security Deposit